sdmx-twg/vtl/meetings/2024/may_9_salamanca.md

   - Error types could be eventually defined as VTL types

 **Actions**
+- WS2 to analyse proposed enhancements and produce a new version of the Technical Notes for the next VTL release
--  a pdf version will be generated and published together the 2 manuals in the official SDMX VTL site## Current activities - WS3 (Angelo)
+- Current pdf version will be generated and published together the 2 manuals in the official SDMX VTL site

-**Work done**
+## Current activities - WS3 - VTL language (Angelo)
+- These are the main topics for the next release:
+  - User Defined Operators (UDO) (issue #51)
--
+  - Viral attributes: complete revision
+  -	Explicit casting for integer/number to string and viceversa (issues #381, #383 and #394)
+  - Join: revise the entire description of the operator (issue #392): Antonio to prepare a proposal to be analysed and discussed

 **Actions**
--
+- Viral attributes revision to be prioritised
 ## AOB
 Next VTL physical meeting will be held before or after TWG.
 A tentative date will be fixed in May and the location could be in Spain (Salamanca).